-Next step: Decide when to begin the application process.
-Think about the various parts of the application process, which include recruiting the right individual, completing the labor condition application process and compiling the necessary documentation.
+Next step: Decide when to begin the petition process.
+Think about the various parts of the petition process, which include recruiting the right individual, completing the labor condition application process and compiling the necessary documentation.
 With all of these varying factors, most likely the time to start the process is now.

-Contact Envoy if you need assistance filing your H-1B application.
+Contact Envoy if you need assistance filing your H-1B petition.
 Envoy-affiliated attorneys have prepared thousands of petitions, earning a 95%+ case approval rate.*

 *Approval is not guaranteed in any given case; approval depends on the specific facts and legal circumstances of each case.
 This excludes B-2 visas.